 Notwithstanding the territorial approach to financing and provision, to our knowledge a comparative systematic assessment of YEI impact at the regional level is missing.
 Most research use countries as main unit of analysis (Escudero and Lopez Mourelo, 2015, 2017; Monti, 2022), while some reports provide non-systematic insights on selected regional case studies (Dhéret and Roden, 2016; Emmanouil et al., 2023).
 Evaluations and impact assessments of the 2014–2020 cohesion policy in the EU regions provide a regional perspective but do not allow to single out the effect of the YEI funding (EC, 2020a, b, 2022).
 Cross-national reports adopt a comparative perspective – systematic or by selection of a group of significant countries – while country reports delve into procedures and outputs for a specific member state.
-The range of methods adopted is also wide, going from EU secondary data to national and regional accountings, to surveys and experts’ interviews.
 Finally, most reports target the implementation and impact of the YG, but do not focus specifically on the YEI in their analysis.

-Wide scope econometrics evaluations from the EU Commission state that EU Cohesion Policy funding (including ESF/YEI funding) produce macroeconomic returns on top of the direct positive results for participants, although at a modest rate (EC, 2022).
-The YEI evaluation report also suggest that funding was mostly directed to regions in need, although monitoring data on expenditure and participants was organised through larger regional clusters due to limitations in data availability (EC, 2020b).
+Macroeconomic impact evaluation of the EU Commission assess that EU Cohesion Policy funding (including ESF/YEI funding) produce aggregate returns on top of the direct positive results for participants, although at a modest rate (EC, 2022).
+The YEI evaluation report also suggests that funding was mostly directed to regions in need, although monitoring data on expenditure and participants was organised through larger regional clusters due to limitations in data availability (EC, 2020b).
 In terms of employment outcomes of the YG and the YEI, the European Commission identifies an overall improvement of young people’s labour market performance, five years after the Youth Guarantee took off (EC, 2018a, b), with reduced youth unemployment and NEET rates in most EU countries.
 The European Commission (2020b) also stated that the rate of young participants making the transition to employment generally improved over time adding that, without EU funding, fewer young people not in employment, education or training would have received support, and the overall NEET population would have been higher.
 Caliendo et al. (2018) claim that the YEI and the European Structural Fund played a key role in supporting YG measures financially, especially for countries with high NEET rates, and facing significant economic downturns.
-Beyond direct effects on employment and unemployment, in some of these countries the YG also fostered introduction of reforms and improvements in youth activation policies.
-Further, the authors identify clusters of European countries showing significant differences in the implementation of YG measures and correlation performances on outcome measures such as NEET and unemployment rates.
-This position is backed up by studies showing that youth labour market integration still displays strong variations across and within EU countries (Scandurra et al., 2021b).